 The way Reformed and Presbyterian Churches approach the Lord’s Supper can be quite different from that of the mainline, Evangelical churches, and megachurches.
 Many mainline churches invite anybody and everybody to commune – no requirements are given, one doesn’t even need to consider oneself a Christian.
 Many megachurches don’t hold the Lord’s Supper in their worship service.
-This suggests that it’s an unnecessary part of the Christian life, and the church can disregard it when it’s practical to do so.
-One megachurch that I once attended told everyone in attendance, “take the Supper on your way home.”
+This suggests that it’s an unnecessary part of the Christian life, and the church is free to disregard it when it’s practical to do so.
+A megachurch that I once attended told everyone in attendance, “take the Supper on your way home.”
 As people filed out, they grabbed a cracker and a thimble of wine to consume on their way to the parking lot.
-This is normally termed “Open Communion,” since it is open to anyone and everyone.
-This openness to participation normally corresponds to a willingness to make significant changes to the Supper, even to abandoning it altogether or relegating it to “special” events outside Sunday worship.
+This practice is normally termed “Open Communion,” since it is open to anyone and everyone.
+Such an openness normally corresponds to a willingness to make significant changes to the Supper, even to abandoning it altogether or relegating it to “special” events outside Sunday worship.

-Three others, who fall on the opposite end of the spectrum, practice “Closed Communion.”
-In other words, only their own denominational-members are allowed to take the Supper in their churches: the Roman Catholic Church, Eastern Orthodoxy, and the Lutheran Church Missouri Synod, and, generally, their members are not allowed to take the Supper in other denominations.
-The Lord’s Table (or, for Roman Catholicism, “the Altar”) is “closed” to non-members, and their members are “closed” from communing elsewhere – hence the term “Closed Communion”.
+Three church traditions, which fall on the opposite end of the spectrum, practice “Closed Communion:” the Roman Catholic Church, Eastern Orthodoxy, and the Lutheran Church Missouri Synod.
+Closed Communion means that only members of their congregation or denomination are allowed to partake.
+Thus, the Table is “closed” to non-members, and their members are “closed” from communing elsewhere – hence the term “Closed Communion”.

-Rather than making the Supper a free-for-all (“Open”) or closing it to our own denomination (“Closed”), we seek to administer it in a way that receives members of other like-minded churches, who agree with us in the fundamentals.
-Theologians often term this “Close Communion.”
-This ensures that we have a reasonable level of confidence, “covenantal confidence”, that a visitor is in a proper relationship to Christ and to His Church.
+Rather than making the Supper a free-for-all (“Open”) or restricting it to our own membership and denomination (“Closed”), we seek to administer it in a way that receives members of other like-minded churches, who agree with us in the fundamentals.
+Theologians often term this “Close Communion,” not to be confused with “Closed Communion.”
+This ensures that we have a reasonable level of confidence that a visitor is in a proper relationship both to Christ and to His Church.